demuth-lab/demuth-lab.github.io/research/index.md

 </div>

-<p class="lede">We are trying to understand how life works using the tools of evolutionary and functional genetics and genomics.
-Currently, there are three broad areas of active research in the lab.
-All three areas employ a variety of molecular and computational approaches.
+<p class="lede">We study how life works using the tools of evolutionary and functional genetics and genomics.
+Most of the active projects in the lab fall under one of the three broad topics below.
+Select a topic to find out more.
 </p>

 <div class="cards">